 Just over a hundred years after the Queen Anne landmark was built by the local sawmill owner, the house was abandoned and became a neglected and a decaying eyesore.

 The house was listed on the National Register of Historic Places (#02000949) in 2002, and the following year the unsympathetic 1930s additions were demolished, and a temporary roof built over the first story wing.
-Over six tons of rotten remodeling materials and concrete were recycled.
-Also that year, significant funding was awarded through State and private grants, and restoration began.
+Over six tons of rotten remodeling materials and concrete were recycled, and restoration began.

 In 2004, the second story roof, its yankee gutter system and fern-bedecked cornices were restored and replicated.
 The following year damaged and missing sections of foundation were restored.
 The first story roof was rebuilt to meet code in 2005-06; missing window frames and sashes were reproduced, and broken etched glass panels were replicated and installed.
 Next, the north bay window and porch restoration began.

 The most visible and impressive architectural element of the house: the elegant and complicated wraparound porch, was measured and removed.
 This phase required a new, very complicated section to be built between two original sections of the porch.
 This new section was a riot of angles and not only had to meet up exactly with the two original ends; it had to be built to accept some of the original architectural elements.
 It also had to be built at exact elevations so the standing gutter would flow appropriately, which meant that new 6×6 turned columns had to be of varying heights.
 Replacement 7/8’’ decking, new framing and architectural millwork are now complete.

 Skilled restoration carpenters, millwrights and volunteers had restored and replicated the original one-of-a-kind moldings and Victorian trim, double-hung windows, and architectural details, which were originally milled at the Brown family sawmill.